 The oldest pastry shop in the Arthur Avenue neighborhood is Egidio's, which opened in 1916.
 The shop's position across the street from Our Lady of Mount Carmel means it's long been a Saturday and Sunday afternoon stop for churchgoers.
 The shop is now run by Carmela Lucciola, but she's using not only Don Pasquale Egidio's original recipes but also the original wooden dowels for rolling cannoli.
 It's Egidio's award-winning cannoli that are the real stars, perhaps thanks to the secret recipe.
 We host cannoli classes in the kitchen during the winter months.
 Want to book one?

 Even if you've never set foot in Artuso Pastry in the Bronx, chances are good you've eaten their pastries - this is where most of the Italian pastries on restaurant menus around metropolitan New York come from.
 Vincent Artuso bought an existing pastry shop after World War II and renamed it, expanding the business over the years to include other branches and a wholesale division.
 Artuso's cannoli shells are made at a factory in Westchester, where the other retail location is.

 2349 Arthur Ave.

 Right on Arthur Avenue is Morrone Pastry, where the cases are full of classic Italian cookies and cakes and the cafe's few tables give lucky customers a chance to bask in the sweet aromas of the shop while they sip a cappuccino.
-This relative newcomer has, as far as I'm concerned, the best sfogliatelle and Italian cheesecake in Little Italy.
 As an added bonus, it's right next to the municipal parking lot so it's (dangerously) easy to pick up one last pastry before heading home.

 610 E 187th St.